-Have you been thinking about becoming am herbalist?
+Have you been thinking about becoming an herbalist?
 Do you have a deep love and connection with nature and all that God has provided for us?
-Do you want to have the skills and strategies to start enjoying a simple, wholesome and favored lifestyle?
+Do you want to have the skills and strategies to start enjoying a simple lifestyle?
 If so, I am glad you are here.
 I want to share my story with you.
 It’s about cultivating the heart of an herbalist and it’s my journey.
 Come along and see how my experiences from my childhood to adulthood have molded and shaped me into the herbalist I am today.
 I hope my story will inspire and ignite a passion within you to start your journey and cultivate your herbalist’s heart.

 This post may contain affiliate links.
 Please read the full affiliate disclosure here.